 The Melbourne Centre for Behaviour Change, at the University of Melbourne, conducted research on behalf of the Board exploring chiropractors’ understanding of their advertising obligations.
 All chiropractors were invited to attend focus groups and participate in a survey.
 The Board thanks participants for their willingness to contribute and the valuable feedback received.

 Face-to-face information forums were held in Perth and Adelaide, giving chiropractors an opportunity to engage with the Board.

-We continued our program of presentations to final year students throughout the year to welcome them to the profession and help them understand the expectations and requirements of registration.
+The program of presentations by the Board to final-year students continued throughout the year to welcome them to the profession and to help them understand the expectations and requirements of registration.
 The Board recorded a video presentation welcoming new graduates to the profession.